Skip to main content

 Temperature Differential

 Basement walls stay cool year-round because they're in contact with the earth.
-When warm, humid air from upstairs meets these cool surfaces, condensation forms.
-This is why basement walls often feel damp even without visible leaks.
+When warm, humid air from upstairs meets these cool surfaces, condensation forms — this is why basement walls often feel damp even without visible leaks.
+This same principle causes mold on basement walls and a persistent musty basement smell.

 Limited Ventilation